Financial Aid Programs

 Institutional Scholarships and Grants

 West Coast University offers several scholarship and grant opportunities to students.
 To be eligible for WCU scholarships or grants, students must be admitted to the University and meet any fund-specific eligibility requirements.
 Unless otherwise noted, all WCU scholarships and grants are applied toward university tuition and fees.
-Funds are limited and not all who apply will receive an award.
-There is no cash value for institutional awards.
-Students who receive an award but withdraw prior to completion of their academic degree programs will forfeit future disbursements.
-Award amounts may be proportionately reduced for less-than-full-time enrollment.
+Funds are limited and not all who apply will receive an offer.
+Offer amounts may be proportionately reduced for less-than-full-time enrollment.
+Students who receive a scholarship or grant but withdraw prior to completion of their academic degree program will forfeit future disbursements, and students who withdraw in the middle of a semester or trimester will have their disbursement reduced proportionately to the percent of tuition earned.

 Specific scholarship and grant opportunities are detailed in the next section of this catalog.